Hemorrhoidectomy

 • Thrombosed hemorrhoids causing severe pain

-For complex cases involving fibrotic tissue, large hemorrhoids, or concomitant anal stenosis, physicians may recommend this treatment.
-Other anorectal diseases (such as anal fissures or rectal tumors) should be ruled out before proceeding.
+For complex cases such as fibrotic tissue, large hemorrhoids, or concurrent anal stenosis, the physician may recommend this treatment.
+Other anorectal diseases (such as anal fissures or rectal tumors) must be ruled out before proceeding.

 Usage and Dosage

-The procedure is typically performed in a hospital operating room, with steps including:
+The surgery is typically performed in a hospital operating room, with steps including:

 • Cleaning the anal area after anesthesia